fork-handles/forkhandles/values4k/README.md

 ```

 ### Validation
 The next problem is that there is no domain validation on our values.
 What if someone passed in a negative amount?
-Or an `accountNumber` containing letters instead of digits.
+Or an `accountNumber` containing letters instead of digits?

 We can fix that by passing in `validations` to ensure we can never create an illegal value.
 Illegal values will blow up on construction (at the entry point to our system) instead of deep inside our domain logic: